top of page

 SKIN CANCER SCREENING

 Skin cancer is by far the most common type of cancer.
 Each year, there are more cases of skin cancer than breast, prostate, colon and lung cancers combined.
-Non-melanoma skin cancer (like basal cell carcinoma and squamous cell carcinoma) are more common, and usually less dangerous, than melanoma skin cancer.
+Non-melanoma skin cancer (basal cell carcinoma and squamous cell carcinoma) are more common, and usually less dangerous, than melanoma skin cancer.
 Utah leads the nation in incidence of melanoma skin cancers, and Summit County leads Utah.
 That means preventative measures, awareness and a proactive treatment strategy is essential.
 Regular skin cancer screening exams are crucial.

 If you have a changing mole or are worried you may have a skin cancer, it is very important that you mention this when making your appointment.